-Good posture facilitates effective breathing and energy flow through the spine.
+Good posture facilitates effective breathing and better energy flow through the spine.
 It keeps us alert and aware.
 It also allows us to sit for extended periods of time without pain and discomfort; however, it is possible to over-emphasize posture in teaching meditation.
 ‘Correct’ posture is difficult and even painful for many people, and a rigid approach to the subject can unnecessarily discourage people from trying meditation.
 Difficulty with posture is a common reason people give up meditation.
 In silent sitting meditation, our concentration is deeply inward.
 The focus we give to the body is a transitional step in support of that deeper inwardness.
 The best posture for you will be the posture that allows you to go deep into your own consciousness with little or no thought about your body.

 The ideal posture for meditation is upright and erect but without stress or straining.
 The details of body position vary slightly depending upon whether you are sitting cross-legged on a cushion or in a chair, but the basic formula of upright and erect will always apply.